 What survey is this?

-The Youth Tobacco Survey (YTS) is part of the National youth tobacco surveillance system designed by Centers for Disease Control and Prevention (CDC) to help states to improve the capacity to design, implement and evaluate their own tobacco prevention and control programs.
-The national coordination of the survey allows for Nebraska to compare its survey results to results from other states and the nation as a whole.
+The Youth Tobacco Survey (YTS) is part of the National youth tobacco surveillance system designed by the Centers for Disease Control and Prevention (CDC) to help states to improve the capacity to design, implement and evaluate their own tobacco prevention and control programs.
+The survey provides information on many key intermediate and long-term tobacco-related indicators, allowing states to measure progress toward state and national goals and objectives.

 The YTS is a statewide survey that provides tobacco-related information not captured through the YRBS and NRPFSS.
 This information can help the state and communities plan effective youth tobacco prevention initiatives.

 What topics does it cover?